Back to blog

 Braintrust covers this layer with a stronger evaluation framework.
 Its free tier gives you one million trace spans.
 The regression catching capability is what sets it apart: you can run evaluations against new versions of your agent and catch regressions before they reach production.

 The choice between Weave and Braintrust is often not a choice at all.
 Braintrust is stronger for catching regressions before they ship.
 Weave is stronger for iterating on agent logic and running experiments.
-Many teams use both.
+When we built onboarding workflows for new clients, the question was never "which one" — it was always "which one for what purpose."
+We ended up recommending both in most cases.
+Use Weave during the development cycle.
+Use Braintrust before shipping.

 Most observability focuses on what happens during a task.
 The lifecycle layer covers what happens between tasks: agent initialization, task assignment, context loading, and agent retirement.
 These also have cost and failure modes.